Aurora

 Aurora is an AI agent that works inside your Synthflow workspace.
 You can think of it as the product analyst or forward-deployed engineer that lives in your project.
 It is here to help you find answers and get things done fast.
+To manage Synthflow from an AI tool like Claude Code or Codex instead of the dashboard, use the Claude Code and Codex connectors.

 Unlike a general-purpose chatbot, Aurora is connected to your workspace: your agents, call logs, knowledge bases, actions, and simulations.
 It can reference real configuration and call data, then run actions in Synthflow on your behalf.
 Describe what you want in natural language and Aurora can: